Serhiy1/Cloud-computing-coursework---piazza/README.md

 POST ${host}/posts -> When the user wants to create a new post POST ${host}/posts/${postID} -> When the user wants to comment on a post

+POST ${host}/posts/${postID}/like -> When a user likes a post POST ${host}/posts/${postID}/dislike -> When a user dislikes a post
 ```

+Note: Which posts a User has liked or disliked a comment a refrence to said comment is stored
+in an array on their account